 Below are some reasons why winter is the best time to seek recovery from addiction.

 The holidays have built-in stressors ranging from family conflict to financial problems.
 This is also a time when drinking and holiday parties are plentiful.
 By entering treatment, you remove your loved ones from this stress and also eliminate opportunities for them to drink.

 Winter Offers More Privacy.

-In many parts of the country, winter is filled with short, gray days, bitter cold temps and snow.
+In many parts of the country, winter is filled with short, gray days, bitter cold temps, and snow.
 If you live in one of these areas, chances are you don’t even see your neighbors very much!
-Use this time to get your loved one the help they need while giving your family privacy.
+Use this time to get your loved ones the help they need while giving your family privacy.